A Wellforce team supporting nonprofit staff and their donor systems

 About IT support for nonprofits

-How much does IT support for a nonprofit typically cost?
+How much does IT support cost for a nonprofit?

 Do you support small nonprofits or only large ones?

 Both.
-Wellforce works with grassroots organizations of 3–5 staff and federated nonprofits of 200+ staff.
-The IT Partnership scales by user count, so a small organization pays for what it uses without losing access to the full stack — vCIO strategy, 24×7 cybersecurity, compliance discipline.
-The boutique-partnership model is what makes that math work.
+Wellforce works with grassroots groups of 3 to 5 staff and federated nonprofits of 200+ staff.
+The IT Partnership scales by user count, so a small group pays for what it uses without losing the full stack: IT strategy, 24x7 cybersecurity, and compliance discipline.
+A team that knows you well is what makes that math work.

 How do you handle donor data security and privacy?

-Donor data is protected with the same controls Wellforce uses for healthcare and legal clients: encryption at rest and in transit, identity-based access (no shared logins), least-privilege role design, 24×7 SOC monitoring with EDR on every endpoint, phishing simulation training for staff, and access reviews tied to the HR offboarding process.
-State-specific donor privacy laws (California Consumer Privacy Act, New York Charitable Solicitation Act, etc.) are reviewed as part of the compliance posture.
+Donor data is protected with the same controls Wellforce uses for healthcare and legal clients: encryption at rest and in transit, identity-based access with no shared logins, least-privilege roles, 24x7 monitoring with endpoint protection on every device, phishing practice for staff, and access reviews tied to your offboarding process.
+State-specific donor privacy laws, like the California Consumer Privacy Act and the New York Charitable Solicitation Act, are reviewed as part of the compliance posture.

 What's the difference between IT support and managed IT services?

-Traditional IT support is reactive: something breaks, you call, a technician fixes it, the meter runs.
-Managed IT services is proactive: a partner monitors your systems 24×7, prevents most problems before they occur, ships updates and patches on schedule, and bills a flat monthly fee.
-For a nonprofit, the managed model means predictable IT costs the board can budget, fewer surprise outages during peak season, and a real strategic partner instead of a number you call when something is on fire.
+Traditional IT support waits for something to break, then you call, a tech fixes it, and the meter runs.
+Managed IT services works ahead of problems.
+A partner watches your systems 24x7, stops most issues before you notice, ships updates and patches on schedule, and bills a flat monthly fee.
+For a nonprofit, the managed model means predictable costs the board can budget, fewer surprise outages during peak season, and a real partner instead of a number you call when something is on fire.

 How do AI agents fit into IT support for a nonprofit?